atpoverload/clerk/README.md

 }
 ```

 This is not extensible; even attempting to change the return type requires changes to both the processor and the profiler.
 While this is trivial for individual projects, consider large scale systems, like a benchmarking framework.
-It would be nice to extend our profiler while keeping it self-contains.
+It would be nice to extend our profiler's behavior without re-writing code'.

 `clerk` attempts to address this problem in Java by decoupling the data collection into data sources, processors, and execution.

-### `DataSource`

-`clerk` takes an `Iterable` of `Supplier`s with anonymous output types.
-These injections are marked with `@DataSource` to distiguish them as `clerk`'s dependencies'.
-This construction can be done either explicitly or using dagger's `@IntoSet`.

-### `Processor`

-`clerk` requires the developer to provide a `Processor`, which just implement

-### `Execution`
+ - `DataSource`: `Iterable<Supplier<?>>` for anonymous sampling.
+ - `Processor`: extension of `Consumer` and `Supplier` interfaces to consume data and process data.
+ - `Execution`: an `Executor` that ties a user API to the data collection.

+Once these components have been designed, `clerk` users dagger to assemble an output-typed `Profiler`.
+As a result, there is some strictness regarding component design to ensure they do not break.

+Here are some guidelines to a reliable profiler:

+ - Keep data sources lightweight.

  - Data Sources:

+ Data sources are are annotated with `@DataSource` to distiguish them as `clerk`'s dependencies'.
+This construction can be done either explicitly or using `@IntoSet`.

 Integrating clerk into an application is (probably) the same as any other profiler: